OPS-E2E-PPE/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/Get-Module.md

 ### -ListAvailable

-Indicates that this cmdlet gets all installed modules.
-`Get-Module` gets modules in paths listed in the **PSModulePath** environment variable.
-Without this parameter, `Get-Module` gets only the modules that are both listed in the **PSModulePath** environment variable, and that are loaded in the current session.
+By default, `Get-Module` only returns the modules that have been imported into the current session.
-**ListAvailable** does not return information about modules that are not found in the **PSModulePath** environment variable, even if those modules are loaded in the current session.
+With this parameter the command lists modules installed in any path included in the `$env:PSModulePath` environment variable.

 ```yaml
 Type: System.Management.Automation.SwitchParameter